RITCHIEHuang/OfflineRLSparseReward/README.md

 # Model Based Sparse Offline RL

-The official implementation of Uniform Reward Shaping and Prediction for Offline Reinforcement Learning with Sparse Reward.
+The official implementation of "On Offline Reinforcement Learning for Sparse Reward Tasks"

 ## Installation